SIA Share Price Soared 14% After Possible Vaccine News: Is the Airline Stock a Buy?

 On top of its low profit margin, SIA has to regularly use up cash to upkeep its young fleet of aircraft since it’s committed to operating a modern fleet.

-As of 31 March 2019, the combined average fleet age of the SIA group was six years and five months.
+As of 31 March 2020, the combined average fleet age of the SIA group was five years and 11 months.

-What this means is that every six years or so, the cash that can be returned to shareholders as dividends or be used to re-invest into its business for growth has to be used to purchase new planes instead.
+What this means is that almost every six years, the free cash flow that can be returned to shareholders as dividends or be used to reinvest into its business for growth has to be used to purchase new planes instead.

 The capital outlay is humongous too; planes don’t come cheap, ya know?

 For FY2019/20, around 97% of SIA’s capital spending of some S$5.1 billion was on aircraft, spares and spare engines.